c272/burrito/README.md

 burrito -s example.json
 ```
 There are many console flags that you can apply for different outputs of project, such as only creating a `.dll` and no project files, or generating both asynchronous and synchronous methods.
 Those are shown on the [Command Line Arguments wiki page]().

+### Examples
+As an example of how to set up and use a Burrito API, see the "[DnD5e-cs](https://github.com/c272/dnd5e-cs)" project, set up as an example of how an API wrapper can be implemented for NuGet.